ackama/projectworks-leave-notifications/README.md

 - `SLACK_WEBHOOK_URL` - the webhook URL to post messages to.
 Must be configured to run, even locally.

-Constants that you might want to change (`handler.js`):

-- `PW_URL` - you _probably_ don't need to change this unless you have a CNAME, proxy, or something else that changes the projectworks host to connect to.
-- `LOCALE` - hints to date functions where in the world you are
-- `APPROVED_LEAVE_STATUS` - the ID number of the leave status that means "approved".
-It's not clear how customer-specific these are, YMMV.
-You can view your own organisation's leave status names and IDs using `curl -X GET --header 'Accept: application/json' 'https://api.projectworksapp.com/api/v1.0/Leaves/Statuses'` with your basic auth creds from above.
-- `WEEK_STARTS_ON` - what day your week starts, zero-indexed from Sunday.
-This can be whatever day you want, and defaults to Monday.
-Controls what a 'week' is when we're summarising leave requests.

 ### Deployment

 `serverless deploy` will provision the necessary infrastructure to run these